darkoverlordofdata/doran-dark/example/readme.md

 ## install

-after installing doran-dark, reopen the doran-dark/test folder in vdcode, or
+after installing doran-dark, reopen the doran-dark/test folder in vscode, or

     cd test